Regenerative Medicine Approach

 Metabolic Optimization Support

-Evidence-based nutritional protocols are provided to support cellular metabolism, mitochondrial function, and reduction of oxidative stress.
-These recommendations address nutritional factors that may influence inflammatory responses, and the metabolic environment for recovery from post-viral illness.
+Evidence-based nutritional guidance is provided to support cellular metabolism, mitochondrial function, and reduction of oxidative stress.
+These recommendations address nutritional factors that affect inflammatory responses, and the metabolic environment for recovery from post-viral illness.

 Learn More